 The reasoning was that preventing a collapse of the partially restored system was implicit in Appendix I.1.1 and Appendix I.1.2.

 Other Workgroup members asked if specific reference should be made to "voltage collapse" to capture the design requirement to match the reactive power demand of the network to the generator capability, rather than the more general "system collapse".
-It was agreed that a specific Workgroup consultation question should be included on paragraph Appendix I.1.3.
+It was agreed post Workgroup Consultation that the clause should remain as the detailed requirements are proposed to be included in STCP 16-1 (Investment Planning).

 The Proposer clarified that for restoration purposes, Electricity Demand is based on the Grid Code definition of National Demand.